zhijiantai/SEALer-G/README.md

 ---

-# What This Repository Actually Is
+# What This Repository Is

 SEALer-G is a:

 > Structured Executable Alignment Layer

 A constraint-based reasoning layer that converts vague LLM reasoning into:
-- traceable world models
+- explicit world models
 - executable reasoning structures
 - verifiable decisions

 This is NOT:
 - prompt magic
+- personality tuning
 - chain-of-thought decoration
-- jailbreak prompting
-- personality tuning

 This is: